FAQ 2024: Who Pays For a DBS Check?

 In some cases, individuals may be asked to cover the cost of their own DBS check, particularly if they are self-employed or applying for voluntary positions.

-However, it is more common for employers to bear the expense, recognising it as part of their duty to ensure the safety and integrity of their workforce and the people they serve.
-At the end of the day, there is no legal obligation for employers to cover the costs of their staff DBS checks.
+However, it is more common for employers to cover the expense, recognising it as part of their legal duty to ensure the safety of their staff and customers.
+However, there is no legal obligation for employers to cover the costs of their staff DBS checks.

 Positions where employees often have to cover the cost of their own DBS check include: